g3d/saint/Columns.md

 ###value
 ---

-Define a block that will modify current value depending on scope.<br/>
+Define a block that will modify current value depending on scope.

-The block will receive current value as first argument.<br/>
+When executed, the block will receive current value as first argument.

-Current value will be set to value returned by block.
+Final value will be set to one returned by block.

+**However, if block returns nil or false, original value will be used**.

 Methods available inside block:

 *   summary? - true when column shown on Summary pages
 *   crud? - true when column shown on CRUD pages
+*   save? - true when row going to be saved to db
 *   row - current row, from which column value are extracted
-*   scope - one of :summary or :crud
+*   scope - one of :summary, :crud, :save
+*   any method available to controller instance

-So, if we want to prefix the author's name with Mr., we simply do like this:
+So, if we want to prefix the author's name with Mr. on Summary pages, we simply do like this:

     saint.column :name do
         value do |value|
-            'Mr. %s' % value
+            'Mr. %s' % value if summary?
         end
     end

-Lets say we want to prefix the author's name with Mr. only on Summary pages:

-    saint.column :name do
-        value do |value|
-            summary? ?
-'Mr. %s' % value : value
-        end
-    end

 Lets say we want to prefix the author's name with Mr. for men,  Ms. for women and empty for unknown:

     saint.column :name do
         value do |value|
+            if summary?
                 prefix = nil
                 prefix = 'Mr.' if row.gender == 'male'
                 prefix = 'Ms.' if row.gender == 'female'
                 '%s %s' % [prefix, value]
+            end
+        end
+    end

+Or encrypting password before row saved to db:

+    saint.column :password, :password do
+      value do |val|
+        Digest::MD5.hexdigest(val) if save? && val && val.size > 0
       end
     end